 - Decide if goals should be allocated to people or if they should be defined through a process of collaboration.
 With knowledge or service based work, aim to build trust and ownership by asking team members to come up with 3 goals they can work towards that will have the biggest impact on the team or company progress.

 - Consider if it makes sense to cascade some goals down or align from the ground up to company objectives.
 This decision is often driven by the type of work, eg. compliance or transactional work is often cascaded down.

-- How will goals be reviewed?
+- How will goals feed into the performance review?
 At the end of the period only?
 Consider coaching throughout the cycle to helps maintain focus on progress and highlight any issues early.

 - Today’s research tell’s us not to tie financial rewards directly to goals (perhaps with the exception of sales), because it can drive counter-intuitive behaviours, such as negotiating the easiest possible goal to ensure attainment.